jojule/DocumentManager/README.markdown

 * Choose Run on server for the project
 * You can use any Servlet container.
 For example "J2EE Preview" works just fine.
+* Please add ?restartApplication in the end of your URL to restart your application on each page reload

 ### Speeding up development cycle